50054-cdpa/notes/syntax_analysis.md

 where `d` denotes a single digit and `a` denotes a single ascii character.

-For the rest of this lesson, we will stick with the first formulation in which we have integer and string terminals builtin, which is common for mordern languages.
+For the rest of this lesson, we will stick with the first formulation in which we have integer and string terminals builtin, which is common for modern languages.

 ### Implementing a Lexer using Regular Expression